 Also, we can’t forget the wonderful books written by Margaret Wise Brown, Elsa Beskow, and Barbara Berger.
 They are perfect for kindergarten students!

 What about Robert McClosky’s Blueberries for Sal and One Morning in Maine?

 I have memories of my parents reading me The Wind in the Willows no matter how old I was; it was my favorite story growing up.

-In addition to some already mentioned, here are a few of my kids’ kindergarten favorites: My Father’s Dragon series, Jenny Linsky series, Pierre The Truffle Pig, and for a newer book – the Tumtum and Nutmeg series, which are contemporary but with that charm and adventure of The Wind in the Willows, etc. They are fabulous to read aloud.
+In addition to some already mentioned, here are a few of my kids’ kindergarten favorites: My Father’s Dragon series, Jenny Linsky series, and for a newer book – the Tumtum and Nutmeg series, which are contemporary but with that charm and adventure of The Wind in the Willows, etc. They are fabulous to read aloud.

-Choosing which books to share with your kindergartener is where the home teacher can use intuition and knowledge of the child to branch out and get creative!
+Choosing which books for your kindergarten student is where the home teacher can use intuition and knowledge of the child to branch out and get creative!